MohamedRaslan/background_run_and_test/README.md

 ### Current working directory

-If you want to set a specific directory where your commands are run, you can specify the path via the `cwd` option
+If you want to set a specific directory where your commands are run, you can specify the path via the `working-directory` option

 ```yaml
 name: Run Tests